Least Common Multiple Of 7 And 6

 Real-World Applications in Technology

 In today's technology-driven world, the LCM continues to play a vital role.
-For instance, in computer science, LCM is used in scheduling algorithms to optimize task execution.
+Here's a good example: in computer science, LCM is used in scheduling algorithms to optimize task execution.
 In cryptography, it helps in designing secure communication protocols.
 The financial sector also uses LCM in algorithmic trading to synchronize various market activities.

 Data Analysis and Statistics